 Carl Orff discusses his approach to music education for kids; Let's see how and why it works so well:

-Let's look at an example the adaptablity of the Orff Schulwerk approach to music education for kids, as applied to a POP SONG:
+Let's look at an example of music education for kids, using the Orff Schulwerk approachas applied to a POP SONG:

 Here are Carl Orff's own words regarding music education for kids, from a speech he gave at the opening of the Orff Institute in Salzburg on the 25th of October, 1983: